microsoft/xbox-live-api/README.md

 ## Welcome!

 The Microsoft Xbox Live Service API (XSAPI) enables game developers to access Xbox Live.
-To get access to the Xbox Live service, you can join the Xbox Live Creators Program at https://aka.ms/xblcp, or apply to the ID@Xbox program at: http://www.xbox.com/en-us/Developers/id
+To get access to the Xbox Live service, you can join the Xbox Live Creators Program at https://aka.ms/xblcp, or apply to the ID@Xbox program at http://www.xbox.com/en-us/Developers/id

-To learn more about these programs, please refer to the [developer program overview](https://docs.microsoft.com/en-us/windows/uwp/xbox-live/developer-program-overview).
+To learn more about these programs, please refer to the [developer program overview](https://docs.microsoft.com/en-us/windows/uwp/xbox-live/developer-program-overview)

 ## What's in the API: